SoftwareAG/c8y-docs/content/change-logs/device-management/actility-1-11-0-issue-fix-for-enterprise-connection-creation.md

 ticket: DM-3560
 version: 1.11.0
 ---
-The Actility device regitration using an enterprise connection was failing due to an issue with the enterprise connection creation step.
-This issue has been resolved by fixing the enterprise connection creation part.
+Actility device registrations using an enterprise connection were failing due to an issue with the enterprise connection creation.
+This issue has been resolved by fixing the enterprise connection creation step.